 We accomplish this alongside Oxum NYC—a for-profit brand that designs, manufactures, and sells home décor products to retailers and direct to consumers.
 In addition, Oxum NYC employs female survivors and pays competitive wages for their time and effort.

-Human trafficking—modern-day slavery and illegal exploitation of a person—is one of the fastest-growing transnational crimes globally.
-It is a multi-billion-dollar industry that encompasses sex trafficking, forced labor, and domestic servitude.
+Human trafficking—modern-day slavery and illegally exploiting a person—is one of the fastest-growing transnational crimes globally.
+It is a multi-billion-dollar industry encompassing sex trafficking, forced labor, and domestic servitude.

-In 2018, there were an estimated 403,000 people trafficked in the United States.
+In 2018, an estimated 403,000 people were trafficked in the United States.
 (What is Sex Trafficking, n.d.)
-The U.S. Department of State estimates that 14,500 to 17,500 people are trafficked into the United States each year.
+The U.S. Department of State estimates that 14,500 to 17,500 people are trafficked into the United States annually.
 (ACLU, n.d.)
 Unfortunately, these estimates are only a fraction of what is happening in this country due to the crime's complicated and hidden underground nature.

-For more information on how you can help or volunteer, please send us an email to firstname.lastname@example.org
+For more information on how you can help or volunteer, please send us an email at email@example.com